marchbox/intl-elements/README.md

 nf.format(100000);
 ```

-`intl-element` translates these as such:
+`intl-elements` translate these as such:

 + constructor → **provider element**, e.g. `<intl-numberformat>`
     - locale list → `locales` attribute of provider elements (there are other